lillareicher/szofttech_allatmenhely_adatrogzitesi_rendszer/README.md

 A projektet szoftvertechnológia egyetemi tantárgy teljesítéséhez készítettük.
-Célunk egy használható alapkód megalkotása volt, aminek karitatív módon továbbfejlesztett verziója továbbadhatóvá válhat szabad felhasználásra a jövőben.
+Célunk egy továbbfejleszthető alapkód megalkotása volt, amely megkönnyíti a leterhelt menhelyek adatrögzítési és szervezési problémáinak kezelését.
+A jövőbeli megszerzett tudással végleges verziója továbbadhatóvá válhat szabad felhasználásra.

 The project was made for an university course called Software Technologies.
 The goal was to create a base code for charitable reasons.
-The main reason is helping with sorting data and organizing activites with ease.
-In the future with more acquired knowledge we will might be able to clear up the code to its final form.
+The main function of the software is to help with data sorting and organizing activites.
+In the future with more acquired knowledge the project would be finished for free usage.